2026 Synod Assembly

 Click here to download and print the registration information.

 There are three (3) hearings for this assembly; resolution, budget, and compensation guidelines.
-There will also be an assembly orientation where you will learn about voting, the keynote speaker, tips & tricks, etc.

 It is strongly recommended that voting members participate in the pre-assembly Zoom events so you are fully informed.
 You will also receive separate email invitations for each hearing, which will include the Zoom links and any necessary documents.